SilkRose/Pony/stories/a-letter-of-little-to-no-significance/a-letter-of-little-to-no-significance.md

 > I want to make you go wild
 > As we both act like a child
+> Having fun as we run
+> As we play in the sun

-> I hope this brightens your day, for I will get out the way
+> I hope this brightens your day
+> For I will get out your way
-> One last thing while I blush, I must say you are my crush
+> One last thing while I blush
+> I must say you are my crush

 "Aww, that was so sweet.
 I love it!"